jonashackt/firefly-iii-ops/README.md

 To do the first, head over to https://login.tailscale.com/admin/users and click on `Invite external users` in the Invite users tab.
 Now share the link using mail or the link directly.

+#### When your wife can't see your devices (only her's)

+You need to reauthenticate via `Sign in with other` and not with the button `sign in with google`, but using your wife'S google adress.
+See https://www.reddit.com/r/Tailscale/comments/15iornp/comment/k4terws/

 ## Backup Firefly III